jawj/zapatos-docs/src/index.md

 }).run(pool);
 ```

+The result here is a `books.JSONSelectable`, augmented with both an `author` property (containing an `authors.JSONSelectable`) and a `tags` property (containing a `tags.JSONSelectable[]` array).

-(Note that we use `selectExactlyOne` in the nested author query here because a book's `authorId` is defined as `NOT NULL REFERENCES authors(id)`, and we can therefore be 100% certain that we'll get back a row here).
+Note that we use `selectExactlyOne` in the nested author query because a book's `authorId` is defined as `NOT NULL REFERENCES "authors"("id")`, and we can therefore be 100% certain that we'll get back a row here.

-Or we can turn this around, nesting more deeply to retrieve authors, each with their books, each with their tags:
+We could of course turn this around, nesting more deeply to retrieve authors, each with their books, each with their tags:

 ```typescript
 const authorsBooksTags = await db.select('authors', db.all, {